Androsh7/tunnel_over_anything/README.md

 python main.py
 ```

-### Compile and run via Nuitka (Recommended)
+### Compile and Run via Nuitka (Recommended)

-Nuitka is a python compiler that simplifies the deployment process of ToA and substantially increases performance
+Nuitka is a python compiler that simplifies deployment of ToA and substantially improves performance

+#### Build Executable
 ```
 pip install Nuitka